CooksRecipes home pageCooking DictionaryCooking ChartsHow-To's and TipsVideo RecipesRecipe BoxShopping List

 Makes 6 or more servings.

-• Preheat the oven to 400°F (205°C) Cut the squash in half lengthwise; remove the stem and seeds.
+Basic Directions for preparing Spaghetti Squash (Note, this is not the thing to start preparing when you come home exhausted at 6:30 on a weekday.
+But with a little forethought, you can bake the squash on a lazy Sunday afternoon and have the makings of a nifty side dish or two for the week.): Preheat the oven to 400°F (205°C) Cut the squash in half lengthwise; remove the stem and seeds.
 Place, cut side up, in a casserole dish with l/2 inch of water.
 Cover tightly with foil and bake until easily pierced with a fork, about 40 to 45 minutes.
 When the squash is cool enough to handle, scrape it lengthwise with a fork to release the spaghetti-like strands.
 If you have children, let them do the scraping—they have a blast doing it.

-Serving Tips: You can serve spaghetti squash simply by sautéing it in a bit of nonhydrogenated margarine, and seasoned with salt and pepper.
+Serving Tips: You can serve spaghetti squash simply by sautéing it in a bit of nonhydrogenated margarine, and seasoned with salt and ground black pepper.
 I also like it with sliced sun-dried tomatoes tossed in; you can dress it up with chopped fresh herbs and toasted nuts, too.
 You can even toss it with pasta sauce as a vegetable replacement for pasta.

 Recipe provided courtesy of Nava Atlas; www.vegkitchen.com.